TQNL/Better-Vehicle-Crafting/README.md

 # Better Vehicle Crafting
 Uncraft minecart with blocks and chest boats.
 By ThijquintNL.

-Smelt for minecarts/boats, craft for blocks/chests (note: hopper_minecarts give 10 iron ingots).
-Also adds easier recipes with 5 planks/iron ingots and a block or chest.
+Chest Boats when used as a crafting ingredient will output an item that turns into a chest and the normal boat in your inventory.

 ### notice
 - If you want to support small creators like me, you can turn off ad blocker on Modrinth.